DaoCloud/DaoCloud-docs/docs/en/docs/insight/intro/benefits.md

 # Benefits of Insight

-- Multi-cluster Management
+- Multicluster Management

-    Through the unified storage of metrics, logs and traces data in the Global clusters, the monitoring of multi-cluster can be realized and users can aggregate query of multi-cluster data.
+    Through the unified storage of metrics, logs and traces data in the Global clusters, the monitoring of multicluster can be realized and users can aggregate query of multicluster data.

 - Out-of-the-box